-Data logged during tests shall be provided to the reserve connecting TSO and should as a minimum include the below listed quantities, which are to be provided in the format described in Subsection 6.2.1.
+Data logged during tests shall be provided to the reserve connecting TSO and should as a minimum include the quantities listed under "Test" in Table 19, which are to be provided in the format described in Subsection 6.2.1.
 The logged test data shall preferably be time-stamped and with high accuracy synchronised to CET, alternatively a running number of seconds may be used.
-A separate file for each test is to be prepared and named according to the scheme below: